The manual listing was getting too long, so the reenacting/historical interest books now have their own web page.

 – includes U.S. first class postage.

-Original Cover Cover Page 1 Page 22 Page 59
+Original Cover Contents Cover Page 1 Page 22 Page 59

 MG 3 Lafette Operator's Manual - Modern Military Issue